 The rig

 The reason we keep coming back is the L-Acoustics system.
 L-Acoustics is a French line-array brand, the kind of rig that gets specified for festival main stages and serious touring systems, and what matters in a tunnel like Loco's is that it holds a full frequency range under load without turning harsh.
-The low end stays tight under a kick drum that would go flabby in a worse room.
-The mids don't collapse at two in the morning.
-You get to hear the top of a filter sweep instead of wincing at it.

 Getting there and getting home